 Weight: 1,280g | Size tested: 29 x 2.5in | Actual size: N/A | Rating: 9/10

-We fitted the WTB Verdict in July, and rode it through our variable summer conditions, learning to live with it washing out slightly on hardpack as the tall knobs folded over.
-As a dry tyre it was usable, if far from optimal, with that understeer compounded by its hefty weight and slow rolling.
-Then, it rode it straight after a downpour, and while everyone around us floundered, we were feet up, railing everything and feeling just a little bit like Danny Hart in Champery 2011.
-As summer has turned to winter, the WTB Verdict has really come into its own.
+As a dry tyre the WTB Verdict is usable, if far from optimal, with slight understeer compounded by hefty weight and slow rolling.
+But as summer turns to winter, the WTB Verdict really comes into its own.
 Yes, it is draggy, but nothing feels fast on flat transitions when it’s this muddy, and when you do get to a descent, the grip it generates is pure black magic.
-Almost every ride there is a moment where we expect to end up on the deck because we’re going too hot into a corner, but find oursevles exiting on to the next straight with the back end all out of shape and my feet still on the pedals.
-It’s remarkable.
 Downsides?
 Well, aside from the aforementioned extra weight and drag, the rubber seems to ping off roots and rocks and can get quite lively if there’s no dirt to sink its teeth into.
-Certainly it feels like the blocks have a faster rebound than Maxxis 3C Maxx Terra .
+Certainly it feels like the blocks have a faster rebound than Maxxis 3C Maxx Terra.
 Other than that, we can safely say the Verdict is even happier than a pig in sh*t.

 Weight: 1,330g | Size tested: 29 x 2.5in | Actual size: N/A | Rating: 10/10